ImperialCollegeLondon/EvoSim/src/evosim/simulation.rst

     assert len(simulation.fleet) == 5
     assert len(simulation.charging_posts) == 5

-Above, simulation is instantiated from a yaml in memory.
-It would work just as well if provided with a path to a yaml file, or indeed with a dictionary or an OmegaConf object.
+Above, simulation is instantiated from a YAML in memory.
+It would work just as well if provided with a path to a YAML file, or indeed with a dictionary or an ``omegaconf`` object.
 The simulation object holds a number of objects, e.g. fleet, charging_posts, allocation algorithm.
 All are constructed from input using registered factory functions.
 The registries of interest include:

 * :py:func:`~evosim.fleet.register_fleet_generator`: reads a fleet from file or creates a random one.
-* :py:func:`~evosim.charging_posts.register_charging_posts_generator`: reades a charging
+* :py:func:`~evosim.charging_posts.register_charging_posts_generator`: reads a charging
   posts from file or creates a random one.
 * :py:func:`~evosim.objectives.register_objective`: objective to optimize
   during the allocation algorithm